 Apply for a private hire driver's licence

-Application forms and supporting documents must be submitted by the applicant in person at the licensing office at the Civic Centre, when the forms for disclosure of any criminal record and a check of your driving history with the Driver and Vehicle Licensing Agency will be completed.
+Application forms and supporting documents must be submitted by the applicant online, where the forms for disclosure of any criminal record and a check of your driving history with the Driver and Vehicle Licensing Agency will be completed.
 In order to undertake this part of the process you must be able to conclusively prove your identity to our satisfaction.
-We will not expect your medical certificate to be more than three months old at the date of grant of any licence.
+We will not expect your medical certificate to be more than four months old at the date of grant of any licence.

 All prospective applicants for hackney carriage drivers’ licences must satisfy the city council, as licensing authority, that they are fit and proper persons to hold such a licence.
 The council’s policy requires that all applicants: